jasonbarbee/ansible-cisco-inventory/README.md

 2. Automation - Go ahead and use Ansible for other things.
 3. No data leaves the network other than the CSV.
 4. Easy EOX reports and contract renewal quoting for customers.
-5. Easy IOS version reports for customer.
+5. Easy IOS version reports via Tagging or CSV export.
 6. Onboard customers to Cisco Totalcare without expensive Scanners or complicated Collectors.
 7. Assessment tooling to run mass commands and backups for auditing your network.